input-output-hk/marlowe-doc/docs/tutorials/playground-overview.md

 appropriate elements of the contract, and to delete the fields that do not correspond to anything in the contract.

-Contract metadata not only provides documentation for Marlowe contracts, but is also used in Marlowe Run, the end-user client that is to be used to run Marlowe contacts on the Cardano blockchain.

-## The Haskell Editor: developing embedded contracts
+## The Haskell editor: developing embedded contracts

 The editor supports the development of Marlowe contracts described in Haskell.
 We can use Haskell to make contract definitions more readable